aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/import-and-export-data/_index.md

 - **Column number**, the column number of the first cell that the data will be imported to.
 - **Is vertical**, a Boolean value that specifies whether to import data vertically or horizontally.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-ImportingFromArray-ImportingFromArray.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-ImportingFromArray-ImportingFromArray.java" >}}

 #### Importing from Multi-dimensional Arrays

 To import data to a spreadsheet from multi-dimensional arrays, call the relevant importArray overload of the [**Cells**](https://apireference.aspose.com/cells/java/com.aspose.cells/worksheet#Cells) collection:

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-ImportingFromMultiDimensionalArray-ImportingFromMultiDimensionalArray.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-ImportingFromMultiDimensionalArray-ImportingFromMultiDimensionalArray.java" >}}

 #### Importing from an ArrayList